 Subsequent to the Lynda Carter tv series, there have been various attempts to revive Wonder Woman.
 Since the mid-1990s, there was much talk of a Wonder Woman feature film.
 Numerous actresses were touted in the part – everyone from Sandra Bullock to Angelina Jolie, Jessica Biel, Megan Fox, Lucy Lawless, Beyonce Knowles, Charisma Carpenter and others, although it was often difficult to tell whether any of these went beyond internet mill rumour and/or the actresses’ own self-promotion and towards anything that approached serious casting considerations.
 (A poll in 2010 by the website Total Sci-Fi arrived at the laughable notion that readers most wanted pop singer Katy Perry to play the role).
 The Wonder Woman property remained in the hands of action producer Joel Silver for many years with the most serious stab towards the project being when Joss Whedon was assigned to write/direct the film during the mid-00s, although Whedon eventually departed after an inability to get a handle on the script.

 During this time, Wonder Woman also appeared as a character in Warner Brothers’ animated Justice League/Justice League Unlimited (2001-6) voiced by Susan Eisenberg.
 Wonder Woman was also announced as part of the line-up of DC superheroes in the live-action Justice League film from George Miller and was even cast with Australian model Megan Gale before the project was shelved.
 In 2010, tv producer David Kelley, creator of The Practice (1997-2004), Ally McBeal (1997-2002) and Boston Legal (2004-8) among other shows, announced plans for a new Wonder Woman tv series starring Adrianne Palicki but this failed to go ahead.
-Finally, Wonder Woman appeared in live-action played by Gal Gadot in Batman V Superman: Dawn of Justice (2016), which led to a film Wonder Woman (2017) starring Gadot that triumphally incarnated Wonder Woman on the big screen to enormous success.
+Finally, Wonder Woman appeared in live-action played by Gal Gadot in Batman V Superman: Dawn of Justice (2016), which led to a film Wonder Woman (2017) starring Gadot that triumphally incarnated Wonder Woman on the big screen to enormous success, followed by a sequel Wonder Woman 1984/WW84 (2020).

 Bruce Timm has made the canny choice of handing the Wonder Woman film to the only woman in his animation crew Lauren Montgomery.
 Montgomery started out as a storyboard artist on various animated superheroic properties, including episodes of Justice League and various films based on Marvel Comics properties such as Hulk Vs (2009) and Planet Hulk (2010), before making her directorial debut on episodes of another non-Timm animated DC Comics tv series Legion of Superheroes (2006-8).
 She then went onto co-direct Superman Doomsday, before making her solo film debut with Wonder Woman.
 Subsequently, Montgomery directed Green Lantern: First Flight and co-directed Justice League: Crisis on Two Earths, Superman/Batman: Apocalypse and Green Lantern: Emerald Knights (2011).